patx/micropie/README.md

 You can use [middlware](https://github.com/patx/micropie#8-middleware) to add explicit routing when needed.
 See the [middleware router](https://github.com/patx/micropie/blob/main/examples/middleware/router.py) example.

 ### **3. Real-Time Communication with Socket.IO**
 Because of its designed simplicity, MicroPie does not handle WebSockets out of the box.
 While the underlying ASGI interface can theoretically handle WebSocket connections, MicroPie’s routing and request-handling logic is designed primarily for HTTP.
-While MicroPie does not natively support WebSockets, you can easily integrate dedicated Websockets libraries like **Socket.IO** alongside Uvicorn to handle real-time, bidirectional communication.
+While MicroPie does not natively support WebSockets (*yet!*), you can easily integrate dedicated Websockets libraries like **Socket.IO** alongside Uvicorn to handle real-time, bidirectional communication.
 Check out [examples/socketio](https://github.com/patx/micropie/tree/main/examples/socketio) to see this in action.

 ### **4. Jinja2 Template Rendering**